 Still at Plex, and it still rocks.
 Doing a lot more UI/Design/Sales and Marketing material

 Moved to Arizona.
 It’s hot.
 Made some websites.
-Decided to move home.
+Started a little company with my best buddy.
+Decided to move home, should have stayed.

 Started teaching at Oakland and Rochester College, where I also worked as a Sys Admin.

-Left the auto industry to work at a tiny software firm.
+Left the auto industry to work at a web startup called Edict.

 Wrote lots of awesome code with a great team

-Graduated college, continued working in the auto industry from my internships.
+Graduated college, continued working in the auto industry from my internships, at Eaton Automotive.

 1990 – 2000